Frequently Asked Questions

 You will need to approach your School for assistance to deconflict your timetable.
 Your School can help register you into a different index for the ICC course you are required to take.

-The lecture slots on week 12 and week 13 for CC0002 and CC0006 are for an in-person end-of-semester quiz.
+The lecture slots on week 12 and week 13 for CC0006 are for an in-person end-of-semester quiz.
 The actual quiz date is on week 12.
 Week 13 has however been reserved for the make-up quiz, should you have to miss the week 12 quiz with a valid reason.

 1) Write to the Course Coordinator of the other course to get their permission to miss lessons for Week 12.